PLEASE HELP SUPPORT EDUCATION ABOUT ASIA

-Long before there were Asian studies specialists or Asian studies programs at many colleges and universities, Professors de Bary and Embree hosted national conferences that drew together prominent academics in all fields of the Western humanities to consider “Approaches to the Oriental Classics” and “Approaches to Asian Civilizations” that resulted in edited volumes on these topics in 1958 and 1961, respectively.
+Long before there were Asian Studies specialists or Asian Studies programs at many colleges and universities, Professors de Bary and Embree hosted national conferences that drew together prominent academics in all fields of the Western humanities to consider “Approaches to the Oriental Classics” and “Approaches to Asian Civilizations” that resulted in edited volumes on these topics in 1958 and 1961, respectively.

-These pioneering scholars believed that merely including the canon of Asian civilizations in required Western humanities courses shortchanged both Asia and the West, so they created two archetypal courses in Asian humanities and Asian civilizations to parallel two courses on the Western traditions that were required of all Columbia undergraduates.
+These pioneering scholars believed that merely including the canon of Asian civilizations in required Western humanities courses shortchanged both Asia and the West, so they created two archetypal courses in Asian humanities and Asian civilizations to parallel two courses on the Western traditions that were required of all Columbia University undergraduates.

-Publications to support courses such as these throughout the US introduce undergraduates to Asian texts in translation quickly followed.
-Titles of these pedagogical works include Guide to the Oriental Classics and multiple volumes of the Sources of Asian Traditions most of which are available in first or second editions and are used in classrooms throughout the country.
+Publications to support courses such as these throughout the U.S. to introduce undergraduates to Asian texts in translation quickly followed.
+Titles of these pedagogical works include Guide to the Oriental Classics and multiple volumes of the Sources of Asian Traditions, most of which are available in first or second editions and are used in classrooms throughout the country.
 The classic series on Chinese, Indian, and Japanese traditions now include volumes on Sources of Korean Tradition and, most recently, Sources of Vietnamese Tradition (2012), as well as an abridged two-volume set, Sources of East Asian Tradition (2008), edited by Professor de Bary.

 Wm.
-Theodore de Bary was John Mitchell Mason Professor Emeritus and Provost Emeritus of Columbia University.
+Theodore de Bary (1919–2017) was John Mitchell Mason Professor Emeritus and Provost Emeritus of Columbia University.
 He was a former chair of the Department of East Asian Languages and Cultures and director of the National Defense Language and Area Center.
 De Bary helped found numerous organizations and programs at Columbia, including the Heyman Center for the Humanities, the Society of the Humanities, the University Lectures, Trilling Seminars, University Seminars in Neo-Confucian Studies and Asian Thought and Religion, and the Legacy Series for the 250th anniversary of the founding of the university.

-Ainslie T. Embree was Professor of History Emeritus at Columbia University.
+Ainslie T. Embree (1921–2017) was Professor of History Emeritus at Columbia University.
 Professor Embree also served as Acting Dean of the School of International and Public Affairs at Columbia and as chair of the Departments of History and of Middle East Languages and Cultures, as well as director of the Southern Asian Institute.
-He taught history at Indore Christian College in India from 1948 to 1958, after which he returned to the US to teach at Columbia; from 1969 to 1972, Professor Embree also taught at Duke University.
-He served as AAS president from 1982 to 1983.
+He taught history at Indore Christian College in India from 1948 to 1958, after which he returned to the U.S. to teach at Columbia; from 1969 to 1972, Professor Embree also taught at Duke University.
+He served as AAS President from 1982 to 1983.
 At Columbia, he helped develop a broad-based study program on Asia and integrated Indian and Asian studies into the Columbia College Core Curriculum; in 1995, he was the second winner of the Columbia University Distinguished Service to the Core Curriculum Award.